• Free shipping on all orders

 2. Cover and Wait

 Now that you’ve blotted, you should cover the spot with a clean paper towel or rag (another one) and leave it.
-This will allow the rag to absorb more of the excess liquid, which also means it will dry quicker.
+This will allow the rag to absorb more of the excess liquid, which also means it will dry quickly.

 girl spraying the sofa with water

-Image Credit: Shyntartanya, Shutterstock
+Image by: Shyntartanya, Shutterstock

 3. On to the Cleaning